bixb922/crank-organ/doc-software/README.md

 * Recharge battery fully, insert and _before_ setting counters to zero, press "Battery calibration" on the home page.
 Enter 0 (i.e. battery empty) and press ok.
 * Repeat these steps a second time to ensure best results.

 Battery capacity will be automatically calculated from now on.
-The calibration is necessary only once.
+The calibration is necessary only once, but if you repeat it without resetting, the precision improves.

 If the battery has a % charge indicator, the % can be entered a few times.
 This adds more information to the battery calibration process.